 Tim Ferriss's overview of Gray's work is a much quicker read and is just a small part of "The 4-Hour Body".
-"The 4-Hour Body" covers a ton of material on fitness beyond just injury prevention.
-I highly recommend reading it for all it has to offer on weight loss and exercise.
+"The 4-Hour Body" covers a ton of material on fitness and injury prevention.
+I highly recommend reading it for all it has to offer on this topic.

 I also have a page that is somewhat related to injury prevention exercises on this site.
 It deals with posture and stance and how they can help you stay healthier and fitter.
-One of the methods describes how you can run injury-free.
+One of the methods also describes a "revolutionary approach to effortless, injury-free running".
 You can check out the page by clicking here.